-Located in the iconic Sutton Place Hotel, Boulevard Kitchen and Oyster Bar has been racking up awards due to the inventive cuisine of executive chef Alex Chen.
+Located in the iconic Sutton Place Hotel, Boulevard Kitchen and Oyster Bar is consistently ranked among the best restaurants in downtown Vancouver due to the inventive cuisine of executive chef Alex Chen.

 While firmly based in French traditions, Boulevard’s menu also employs strong Asian and West-coast influences into its award winning menu.